rr326/rr326.github.io/NOTES.md

         - This is harder than it looks.
         - I tried various things, like this: http://stackoverflow.com/a/14004918/1400991
         - None of it worked well.

+5/3/17
+* Updated to use Jekyll 3.4.3
+* Had to manually link to the theme assets.
+(No longer using the old-style theme.)
+* To push - simply 'git push' --> This is served via github pages